Address: Staybridge Suites Orlando Airport South

 Repatterning techniques and exercises for damaged reflex patterns are necessary to create a sufficient neurophysiological basis for development of inner control for cognitive skills – focusing, decoding, memorizing, thinking to lower the irrational frustration, fear and emotional anxiety in an individual experiencing post-traumatic stress.
 Development and maturation of the group of reflexes concerned with the work of with PTSD is aimed at the development of the links between motor coordination and inner control for behavior, emotional life, and cognition.
 This program offers examples of techniques, games, and activities to make the integration sessions using MNRI® exercises interesting and motivating for children and adults for recovery and normal life.
 One of the most important goals of the course program is to demonstrate self-social development through activation of neurophysiology of imitation – work of mirror neurons.

-MNRI® REFLEX INTEGRATION DISORDER AND PTSD RECOVERY program can be used with children and adults with challenging behaviors and immature emotional spheres resulting in PTSD, with the PTS memory deficits; motor and speech delays; poor social skills and disorientation, decoding and modeling and “mapping” and imitating problems; and, as a stress/distress release program.
+MNRI® REFLEX INTEGRATION AND PTSD RECOVERY program can be used with children and adults with challenging behaviors and immature emotional spheres resulting in PTSD, with the PTS memory deficits; motor and speech delays; poor social skills and disorientation, decoding and modeling and “mapping” and imitating problems; and, as a stress/distress release program.
 Course participants will also learn about the assessment of the level of stress, and primary reflexes, as well as, specific exercises to integrate reflexes and prevent the neurodevelopment delays.

 - Develop knowledge of the neurosensorimotor reflex integration basis for the successful support of psychological trauma, solving neurodevelopmental complications, and into provide positive changes in sensorimotor integration, motor, behavioral and emotional responses, hyper vigilant/arousal states, avoidance behaviors, reliving past experiences, and cognitive hands-on tasks.